langestefan/auto-sun-blind/README.md

     - Time-out to save battery or reduce the amount of changing the cover position
     - Minimum percentage change to prevent the amount of changing the cover position by small percentage changes
     - Add additional actions such as notifications to the automation
+    - Add conditions like the time of day, minimum amount of lux
     - Default height can be templated, which allows for conditions if the sun is not in front of the window.